irahrosete/snake-game/README.md

 ## Purpose and Scope

+- describe at a high level what the application will do
+- identify the problem it will solve and explain why you are developing it
+- identify the target audience
+- explain how a member of the target audience will use it 300 words

 Snake is a game that surged to popularity in the late 90s and early 2000s when Nokia phones came preloaded with it.
 It is a classic game where a player starts with a short line that moves forward and is maneuvered within a bordered plane in order to eat items in the form of dots.
 The line keeps moving forward and grows in length according to the number of items eaten, resembling a snake.
 The aim of the game is to eat as much items without hitting the snake's own body, or in some versions, the borders.

 This project aims to recreate the Snake game using Ruby.
 The project will apply object-oriented programming with the use of classes, defining methods and utilising algorithm knowledge that I've gained so far.
 In the process of developing the game, I also aim to learn more about grids and coordinates and collision detection, which are essential concepts to the game.
 In addition, I will also be learning about how to apply Ruby gems to make the game more interactive and use-friendly, as well as tapping into the power of APIs (Application Programming Interfaces).
 This will hopefully extend my Ruby knowledge and solidy my skills in programming.